kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 ### Test it out

-You can use `kubectl` command to check if the newly upgraded kubernetes cluster is working correctly.
+You can use the `kubectl` command to check if the newly upgraded kubernetes cluster is working correctly.
 See also [test-it-out](ubuntu.md#test-it-out)

-To make sure the version of upgraded cluster is expected, you will find these commands helpful.
+To make sure the version of the upgraded cluster is what you expect, you will find these commands helpful.
 * upgrade all components or master: `$ kubectl version`.
 Check the *Server Version*.
 * upgrade node 10.10.102.223: `$ ssh -t vcap@10.10.102.223 'cd /opt/bin && sudo ./kubelet --version'`